roquec/portfolio/src/content/_projects/portfolio-website/index.md

 * **Content Hub**: I needed a centralized space to store and display my diverse range of content, including projects, articles, and drawings.
 * **Content Management**: A vital requirement was a smooth system for adding and managing new content effortlessly.
 I wanted to be able to just create a folder with markdown files and images and just push it.
 * **Professional Presence**: Enhancing my online professional presence was a primary goal, making it easier for others to discover my work.
-* **Innovation**: Even thought there might be options that didn't need development I wanted to create a custom project where I was in control and could implement any fun idea while also learning and exploring.
+* **Innovation**: Even though there might be off-the-shelf options I wanted to create a custom project where I was in control and could implement unique features idea while also learning and exploring.

 ## Design
 The design of my personal portfolio website was guided by my vision of a markdown-based static website and led to the following design choices:

-* **Jekyll Framework**: Jekyll, with its markdown support and simplicity, was the ideal choice to realize my vision of a markdown-centric website.
+* **Jekyll Framework**: Jekyll, with its markdown support and simplicity, was the ideal choice to bring my vision to life of a markdown-centric website.
-* **Visual Inspiration**: I realized my plan for a simple "create markdown files and push them" site lined up with the design of a code editor pretty well.
+* **Visual Inspiration**: I realized my plan for a simple "create markdown files and push them" site aligned with the design of a code editor pretty well.
 So I thought it would be fun to make my site look like VS Code.
 * **Hosting Platform**: Given the static nature of the site, hosting it on GitHub Pages was the most logical and efficient choice.

 ## Implementation